Ruona-Ewh/Ruonas-blog/README.md

 * Documentation
 * Flask Forms
 * Version Control System
-* Reading and Understandin Documentation(I can not emphasize this enough, reading documentations made my work so easy)
+* Reading and Understanding Documentation(I can not emphasize this enough, reading documentations made my work so easy)

 <p align="right"><a href="#readme-top">back to top</a></p>